Tale of two towns as Scottish independence shows social divide

 But carpet-making ceased in Kilmarnock in 2005 and Diageo, owner of Johnnie Walker, closed the whisky factory in 2009 after nearly 200 years, leaving the town of 46,000 people struggling.

-To add insult to injury, Kilmarnock gained UK-wide notoriety in 2010 when a TV documentary, "The Scheme", featured scenes of drug abuse, violence and anti-social behavior in one of the many bleak, gray housing estates that ring the town.
+To add insult to injury, Kilmarnock gained UK-wide notoriety in 2010 when a TV documentary, "The Scheme", featured scenes of drug abuse, violence and anti-social behaviour in one of the many bleak, grey housing estates that ring the town.
 Critics slammed the show as exploitative "poverty porn".

 Data from the Scottish government shows that nearly one in five residents of East Ayrshire that encompasses Kilmarnock were income deprived in 2011 compared to one in 10 in Edinburgh.

 Youth unemployment is a problem, with about 10 percent of people aged 16 to 24 in Kilmarnock claiming jobseekers allowance compared to 3.5 percent in Edinburgh.
-Groups of youths hang around outside discount stores and tattoo parlors in the wind-swept shopping center where many shops are empty or boarded up.
+Groups of youths hang around outside discount stores and tattoo parlours in the wind-swept shopping centre where many shops are empty or boarded up.

 Overall unemployment in Scotland was 6.4 percent in the first quarter of 2014 compared to 6.8 percent for all Britain.